jordangeorge/Reflexes/README.md

 Test your reflexes in this exciting Raspberry Pi game designed with the intention of teaching kids about computer science and engineering.
 Made for Engineering Day (E-Day) 2017-2018 at the University of Kentucky.

+Once the program is run, the player enters their name and pressed the 'enter' key to start the game.
+The player must then wait for the third/red LED to light up to press the button as quick as they can.
+The average score is about .2.
+Getting less than that means that the player has great reflexes!

 <hr>

 [Get started with your Raspberry Pi using this link](https://www.imore.com/how-get-started-using-raspberry-pi).
 You do not need an internet connection.